Zylox/Programmable-Robot-Simulation/README.md

 Setup Instructions:
 --------------------
+If your reading this from github, click the download zip on the side to download.
 You will need to install octave.
 For windows I would recommend using the cygwin package, but http://octave.sourceforge.net/ also has installers for windows and mac.
 For Linux, its a bit more complicated, but can be found by googling.
 You will also need to have java runtime environment installed, which many people probably already do.